Christian symbolism: Tomb paintings

 Christians from the very beginning adorned their catacombs with paintings of Christ, of the saints, of scenes from the Bible and allegorical groups.
 The catacombs are the cradle of all Christian art.
 Early Christians accepted the art of their time and used it, as well as a poor and persecuted community could, to express their religious ideas.
 The use of deep, sometimes labyrinthine, catacombs for ritual burials are a product of the poverty of early Christian communities: the unusual, multileveled, burial chambers were, at surface-level, small plots of land used as entrances to the tiered catacombs below, by early Christians unable to afford large areas of land, nor the corresponding taxes sometimes levied on real estate, by regional authorities.

 From the second half of the 1st century to the time of Constantine the Great they buried their dead and celebrated their rites in these underground chambers.
 The Christian tombs were ornamented with indifferent or symbolic designs p alms, peacocks, with the chi-rho monogram, with bas-reliefs of Christ as the Good Shepherd, or seated between figures of saints, and sometimes with elaborate scenes from the New Testament.

 Other Christian symbols include the dove (symbolic of the Holy Spirit), the sacrificial lamb (symbolic of Christ's sacrifice), the vine (symbolizing the necessary connectedness of the Christian with Christ) and many others.
 These all derive from the writings found in the New Testament.
 Other decorations that were common included garlands, ribands, stars landscapes, which had symbolic meanings, as well.

-Colours
+Colors

-Different colours are used in Christian churches to symbolise the liturgical seasons.
+Different colors are used in Christian churches to symbolise the liturgical seasons.
 They are often of clerical vestments, frontals and altar hangings.
 There is some variation between denominations, but below is a general description: